 What is an EHC plan?

-An EHC plan (EHCP) is a legal document which describes a child or young person’s special educational, health and care needs.
-The EHCP must also describe the support required to meet those needs and the identified outcomes.
+An EHCP is a legal document which describes a child or young person’s special educational, health and care needs and must also describe the provision required to meet those needs and the identified outcomes.
+It is reviewed annually, or every six months for children under five, and updated at least at the end of each key stage.
+Agreed changes will be documented as amendments to the EHCP.
+Planning for adulthood should be included in the EHCP from year 9, or age 14, onwards.

 What is an EHCP and who is it for?